kanish-20/Data_Science/README.md

 # Data_Science - Machine Learning Algorithms
-This repository contains a collection of Machine Learning algorithms organized by Supervised Learning methods, along with links to respective GitHub repositories for each algorithm.
+This repository contains a collection of Machine Learning algorithms organized by Supervised and Unsupervised Learning methods, along with links to respective GitHub repositories for each algorithm.

 ## Supervised Learning
 Supervised learning uses labeled data to train models for predictions.
 It is divided into two types: